-David Kilcullen is a foreign policy heavyweight and strategist who spent years advising (and criticizing) the US government as part of "Petraeus' 'brain trust'”—a squad of intellectuals drafted in to try to sort out the Iraq War.
-David thinks that the first thing the US must do this year is fix the “damage done by the biggest foreign policy development” of 2013: Edward Snowden’s revelations on government spying – especially the parts about the US snooping on some of its closest allies.
-Almost everyone is angry with US spooks, meaning the West is as divided as it has been for decades.
+David Kilcullen is a foreign policy heavyweight and strategist who spent years advising (and criticising) the US government as part of "Petraeus' 'brain trust'” – a squad of intellectuals drafted in to try to sort out the Iraq War.
+David thinks that the first thing the West must do this year is fix the “damage done by the biggest foreign policy development” of 2013: Edward Snowden’s revelations on government spying – especially the parts about the US snooping on some of its closest allies.
+Almost everyone is angry with US spooks (except Brits, who don’t care), meaning the West is as divided as it has been for decades.
 Which isn’t a good start.
-The world needs an America that can at least be trusted not to fuck over Europe’s most important country (that’s Germany, not the UK, duh).
+A strong West needs an America that can at least be trusted not to fuck over Europe’s most important country (that’s Germany, not the UK, duh).

-Secondly, the US needs to stop droning teenage boys in Waziristan under the assumption that all men old enough to hold a gun are terrorists.
-Instead, said David, they need to stay ahead of a huge, on-going shift in the way terror, crime, and poverty emerge in the “world’s fast-growing, connected, overcrowded, coastal cities.”
+Secondly, the West needs to stop droning teenage boys in Waziristan under the assumption that all men old enough to hold a gun are terrorists.
+Instead, says David, they need to stay ahead of a huge, on-going shift in the way terror, crime and poverty emerge in the “world’s fast-growing, connected, overcrowded, coastal cities”.
 In these places in 2013, it was gangsterism and corruption that posed the biggest threats to ordinary people.

 Beyond that, the jihadist problem has changed.
-According to David, an “urbanising pattern of war across the planet” means the US needs to unlearn what it picked up in the mountains of Afghanistan and Iraq, and prepare instead for a new type of fight—one in which highly trained jihadists post selfies from Syria with impunity, and cartels flaunt their wealth and violence on Instagram.
+According to David, an “urbanising pattern of war across the planet” means the West needs to unlearn what it picked up in the mountains of Afghanistan and Iraq, and prepare instead for a new type of fight – one in which highly-trained jihadists post selfies from Syria with impunity, and cartels flaunt their wealth and violence on Instagram.

 Western, probably German, jihadists in Syria.
 Photo from Instagram.

-As for Turkey, if it really does kick off, the US will need to pick sides (as it completely failed to do in the Arab Spring).
-Do we support despots or popular uprisings?
-This year will be decision time.
+As for Turkey, if it really does kick off, the West will need to pick sides (as it completely failed to do in the Arab Spring).
+Does the West support despots or popular uprisings?
+2014 will be decision time.

-Oh, and quite a lot of the rest of Africa too, where the US will confront “several on-going crises and fragile societies” in 2014; moves that will possess the “potential to draw Western countries into difficult interventions”.
-Not to mention the Winter Olympics in Sochi, Russia, which—following twin terror attacks last week—look set to be a focal point for unrest (and international condemnation over Putin’s anti-gay law).
+Oh, and quite a lot of the rest of Africa too, where the West will confront “several on-going crises and fragile societies” in 2014; moves that will possess the “potential to draw Western countries into difficult interventions”.
+Not to mention the Winter Olympics in Sochi, Russia, which – following twin terror attacks last week – look set to be a focal point for unrest (and international condemnation over Putin’s anti-gay law).
 Then there’s the dispute over the South China Sea, which in 2014 “really could” spiral into an “accidental conflict” as China asserts itself in the region.

 Riot police in Rio attend to protests held after the Confederations Cup.
 Photo by Matias Maxx.

-On Syria, he said: “the situation can only get better, but again I'm not all that optimistic.
-At least we can try to stabilise it in 2014, which will take consensus.
-That’s another reason why we need to be friends over the nuclear issue.”
+On Syria, he says: “the situation can only get better, but again I'm not all that optimistic.
+At least we can try to stabilise it in 2014, which will take consensus – that’s another reason why we need to be friends over the nuclear issue.”
 On Afghanistan: “When the US leaves we may have a huge problem, but if the government can survive into late 2014, then there’s a good chance it’ll survive [in the long-term].
-Saudis, Pakistanis, and even Indians are dependent on Afghan security, so we’ll need some kind of international agreement to help keep it stable this year.”
+Saudis, Pakistanis and even Indians are dependent on Afghan security, so we’ll need some kind of international agreement to help keep it stable this year.”

-So, there’s a vague blueprint for what we need to be keeping an eye on in 2014.
-But, can it be done?
-"The US is distracted by gay marriage, culture war, healthcare; it’s inward-looking,” said David.
+So, there’s a vague blueprint for what America needs to be keeping an eye on in 2014.
+But will they do any of it?
+I asked my guys.
+"The US is distracted by gay marriage, culture war, healthcare – it’s inward-looking,” says David.
 “We’re not gonna see a robust debate about foreign policy.”
 What about the UK?
 “People there have also turned inward and aren’t thinking about liberal intervention – politicians are tired and don’t have a sense of what the UK’s purpose is.”
-OK, so what about Iran and the Middle East?
+Okay, so what about Iran and the Middle East?
 “I’m not that optimistic,” reckons Nasser.
 “It’s going to be a tough year.”

 Alright.
 Since no one else seems to be taking care of business, here’s what needs to be done, in the form of a basic checklist:

-1 – Obama to fly round the world personally apologizing for bugging heads of state and handing them his Twitter password as a sign of faith.
+1 – Obama to fly round the world personally apologising for bugging heads of state and handing them his Twitter password as a sign of faith.

-2 – Obama to stop flying drones round the world, obliterating people without trial from several thousand feet.
+2 – Obama to stop flying drones round the world, obliterating people without trial from several thousand feet willy-nilly.

 3 – Let’s keep an eye on the world’s poorest cities and make sure they don’t fall under the shadow of gangsterism.